gjaroli04/cse15l-lab-report/lab1.md

 * There was no error

 **Third Command: cat**
-1. An example of using “cat” without any argument
+1. An example of using the “cat” command without any argument
 ![Image](cat_ex1.png)
 * Working directory:  In this case, the working directory was the initial working directory which is the home directory.
 * There was no output, this was in other words an error, but it did not print it out as an error as “cd” is supposed to print out contents of a file and there was